Become a Volunteer

 Your local job centre will offer you advice and help in your efforts to get a job but you could also consider becoming a volunteer for an organisation that interests you.

-Citizens Advice South Derbyshire welcomes volunteers from all walks of life and offers comprehensive training and support.
+South Derbyshire Citizens Advice Bureau welcomes volunteers from all walks of life and offers comprehensive training and support.
 Many trainees find that the confidence boost they receive from interacting with a team of commited workers and undergoing the self-learning training programme gives them the skills to enter the job market.

 I would like to train as a CAB volunteer.
 Do I need special qualifications?